Francisco Stromp: History

 At the age of three, Francisco fell ill and his father's friends and family doctors advised his family to leave Lisbon because the boy needed free air.
 They moved to Lumiar, which was out of town at the time.
 It was there that he met José Alvalade with whom he founded Sporting Clube de Portugal in 1906, being one of the dissidents of the Campo Grande Football Club.

-In 1908, Francisco Stromp was 16 years old when he made his debut with Sporting Clube de Portugal in 1923/24.
-Throughout his career he has played more than one hundred games in the honor category, and captained the team for several years, during which he was four times Lisbon Champion and Portuguese Champion in the 1922/23 season, in this case also as coach, this later of Augusto Sabbo to have resigned and of the Technical Council to have given to the captains of the 1ª and 2ª categories the responsibility of guiding the training of the teams of Sporting.
+In 1908, Francisco Stromp was 16 years old when he made his debut with Sporting Clube de Portugal.
+Throughout his career he has played more than one hundred games in the honor category, and captained the team for several years, during which he was four times Lisbon Champion and Portuguese Champion in the 1922/23 season, in this case also as coach, after Augusto Sabbo resignation and after the Technical Council had allowed the captains of the 1ª and 2ª categories to direct the training sessions of the teams, like that of Sporting.

 Before, at a time when the figure of the coach did not yet exist, it was the captain who guided the team and made the necessary decisions on the field.
 It can be said that Francisco Stromp was the first champion manager in Sporting, being responsible for the first Lisbon Championship conquered in the 1914/15 season.

-Within the field he occupied the positions of mid-right and advanced-center, standing out for his delivery having represented the several Lisbon Selections of that time, including the first to play abroad, that on August 27, 1910, won in Spain to Huelva by 4–0, with 2 goals of his own, and that went to Brazil in 1913.
+Within the field he occupied the positions of mid-right and advanced-center, standing out for his delivery having represented the several Lisbon Selections of that time, including the first to play abroad, that on 27 August 1910 won in Spain to Huelva by 4–0, with 2 goals of his own, and that went to Brazil in 1913.

 Although not an eclectic athlete like his brother António, he was champion in the discus throw and in the 3x100m relay, also practicing tennis, cricket and rugby.

 He was also a football referee, at a time when it was the players who played those roles.

-Francisco Stromp lived almost exclusively for Sporting, neither girlfriends, nor politics, nor studies, nor anything, the club was his great and only passion, to the point of crying in the prelections, or in the interval of the games, when he addressed his colleagues Of team, appealing to his "sportinguismo" to arrive at the victories.
+Francisco Stromp lived almost exclusively for Sporting, neither girlfriends, nor politics, nor studies, nor anything, the club was his great and only passion, to the point of crying in the prelections, or in the interval of the games, when he addressed his colleagues of team, appealing to his "sportinguismo" to arrive at the victories.
 Besides, he was a gentleman, being respected and admired by opponents and rivals.

 He also held various positions as a club officer, beginning with the General Assembly Board presided over by the Viscount of Alvalade.
-Later he was part of the Queirós dos Santos and Soares Júnior Directorates in Management in 1918, and became the Vice President of the Board between February 19, 1925 and February 23, 1926.
+Later he was part of the Queirós dos Santos and Soares Júnior Directorates in Management in 1918, and became the Vice President of the Board between 19 February 1925 and 23 February 1926.